agitter/single-cell-pseudotime/README.md

 Dimension reduction sometimes relies on knowledge of important marker genes and sometimes uses the full gene expression matrix.
-The trajectory through the low dimensional space can be identified using graph algorithms (e.g., minimum spanning tree or shortest path) or probabilistic models (e.g., Gaussian process).
+The trajectory through the low dimensional space can be identified using graph algorithms (e.g., minimum spanning tree or shortest path), principal curves, or probabilistic models (e.g., Gaussian process).

 https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0927-y
 and http://genome.cshlp.org/content/25/10/1491.full provide a more comprehensive